Dexter192/PoGoPvPBot/README.md

 - pandas
 - lxml

-Lastly, you have to insert your telegram token in the config.json file.
+Lastly, you have to insert your telegram token in the config.json.example file and rename it to config.json.

 ## Usage